 The ileum.
 The bottom section, which connects to the large intestine, or colon.

-The small bowel is approximately 15 feet long, folds many times to fit inside the abdomen, and makes up three-quarters of the digestive system.
+The small bowel is approximately 15 feet long, folds many times to fit inside the abdomen, and makes up about 3/4 of the digestive system.

 Small bowel cancer